JetBrains-Research/TestSpark/README.md

 ### Quick Access Parameters
 <!-- How to use Quick Access Parameters tab?
 Where to find it?
 What can be changed? -->
 Some parameters for tweaking EvoSuite are used so often, that going to the settings menu gets annoying.
-That why these parameters were added (exclusively) to the Quick Access Panel of the TestGenie tool window ("Parameters" tab).
+That why these parameters were added (exclusively) to the Quick Access Panel of the TestGenie tool window (`Parameters` tab).
 These are settings so common/useful that they deserved their own spot:\
 ![Quick Access](readme-images/gifs/QuickAccess.gif)\
 <span style="color:crimson; font-size:150%; font-weight:bold">Pro tip: don't forget to hit the "save" button at the bottom.</span>